Undergraduate program advisor for electrical engineering and computer engineering majors.

 2. Get permission.

 Every semester, you must seek permission to join or continue in Enterprise.
-Use the Approval / Waiver form for permission to enroll (select “Special Approval”) and then go to see the right Enterprise advisor:
+Use the fillable Approval / Waiver form for permission to enroll in ENT project work EXCEPT for ENT4950 (see below).
+Select “Special Approval” and then see the Enterprise advisor:

 BMSE – Blue Marble Security – Dr. Glen Archer, EERC 629